intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/deps/hiredis/README.md

 ### Sending commands and their callbacks

-In an asynchronous context, commands are automatically pipelined due to the nature of an event loop.
+In an asynchronous context, commands are automatically pipelined due to the nature of an inputEvent loop.
 Therefore, unlike the synchronous API, there is only a single way to send commands.
 Because commands are sent to Redis asynchronously, issuing a command requires a callback function that is called when the reply is received.
 Reply callbacks should have the following prototype: